sarahschwartz/double-zero/docs/step-by-step-guide.md

 zkstack contract-verifier run
 ```

-Once this is done you are going to have the verifier running in the port `3070`.
+Once this is done you are going to have the verifier running on port `3070`.

 ### Get some funds